On sale! Five new, glossy 5″ x 7″ postcards showcasing a special community in Northern New Brunswick …

 Complimentary sets of the new postcards were mailed to dozens of former Campbelltonians now living in other parts of New Brunswick, in Nova Scotia, Prince Edward Island, Quebec, Ontario, Alberta and British Columbia.
-Complimentary cards were sent out as well to some people living in the United States.
+As well, complimentary cards were sent to the U.S.

-Like the sign says, the postcards sell for $1.00 each.
-That’s the same price similar cards are going for at the Tourist Information Centre in Campbellton.
-To compare, postcards made by the same company sell for $1.50 in Alberta.
+Most outlets are selling the cards for $1.00 each.
+In Alberta, postcards made by the same company sell for $1.50.
 You don’t want to know what they go for in the Rockies.

-I chose the Sewing Centre to be the first to distribute the new cards because — as noted in a recent story about them in Saltscapes — owners Camille Laforest and his son Alain have been described as ‘Campbellton’s business people of the century.’
-They’re the real deal.
+I chose the Sewing Centre to be the first to distribute them because — as noted in a recent magazine story about the company in Saltscapes — owners Camille Laforest and his son Alain have been described as ‘Campbellton’s business people of the century.’

-The postcards will soon be made available to the City of Campbellton for distribution to three key outlets: City Hall at 76 Water Street, the Visitor Information Centre on Salmon Boulevard, and the new Restigouche River Experience Centre, just west of the bridge.
+The postcards were made available to the City of Campbellton for distribution to three key outlets: City Hall at 76 Water Street, the Visitor Information Centre on Salmon Boulevard, and the new Restigouche River Experience Centre, just west of the bridge.

-Visitors frequent these spots, so it’s a perfect fit.
+Visitors frequent these places, so it’s a perfect fit.

-A question I’m frequently asked is … are the new postcards available online?
+A question I’m often asked is … are the new postcards available online?
 Not yet.

 It depends on the vendor if the cards will be available online.
 I can’t speak for all the outlets in town, but I’m told that the number-one place for local souvenirs — the Tourist Information Centre — isn’t set up to sell products online.

 Tell you what: if you live out of town and want to buy some of the new postcards, call my cell at 780.716.4693.
-I’ll get the cards out pronto.
-They’ll be in the mail either that day or the following day.
+I’ll get the cards out to you pronto; they’ll be in the mail either that day or the following day.
 Note that I live in Edmonton, Alberta.

 Emailing works too: firstname.lastname@example.org.
 Subject heading: Postcards.

-There’ll be a charge for the postcards and postage.
-I will forward the proceeds [minus postage] to a worthy cause in Campbellton.
-Updates will be posted.
+There’s a charge for the postcards and postage.
+I will let you know what that is when we connect.
+I’ll forward the proceeds [minus postage] to a worthy cause in Campbellton.